 The Short Version

-Ann Pietrangelo is a freelance writer and the author of No More Secs! and Catch That Look.
-She lives with her husband in Williamsburg, Virginia.
+Ann Pietrangelo is a freelance writer with a focus on health.
+As the author of No More Secs!
+Living, Laughing & Loving Despite Multiple Sclerosis and Catch That Look: Living, Laughing & Loving Despite Triple-Negative Breast Cancer, Ann shares her experiences to help others.
+She's living, laughing, and loving with her husband in Williamsburg, Virginia.

 The Longer Version